 Back to Top

-The Taxation Section held one CLE and we continue to co-sponsor a number of regularly recurring CLE classes with other sections, and throughout the year we co-sponsor various non-Taxation Section programs that might be relevant to our members’ practices in order to broaden the types of programs made available to our members.
+In addition, we continue to co-sponsor a number of regularly recurring CLE classes with other sections, and throughout the year we co-sponsor various non-Taxation Section programs that might be relevant to our members' practices in order to broaden the types of programs made available to our members.

 Back to Top